leaguevine/leaguevine-ultistats/README.md

 Finally, for interaction that should not be bookmarkable (e.g., entering stats), we will use 1.1

 ###Connecting to the Leaguevine API
 This app comes with some default settings to automatically connect to the Leaguevine API.
 These defaults assume you will be serving these files at http://localhost:8000/ and that you wish to use the API client that Chad created.
-To serve this app at a different URL or to use your own client, you can create a localSettings.js file that sits at the root of the leaguevine-ultistats repository.
+To serve this app at a different URL or to use your own client, you can create a localSettings.js file that sits in assets/js/plugins/.
 Here is an example file:

     /* localSettings.js */
     var localSettings = {